appohfaiths/taskfoundry/README.md

 ## 💡 Inspiration

-TaskFoundry was built to speed up dev documentation and reduce the burden of writing Azure DevOps tickets manually.
+TaskFoundry was built to speed up dev documentation and reduce the burden of writing DevOps tickets manually.

 ---

 ## ✍🏽 Contribute

 Have ideas or want to add a local model integration?
 PRs welcome!
+Or drop me a message.

 ---